-In keeping with evolving national accreditation standards, the Master of Science (MS) program for nurse practitioners in primary care offered by the Department of Nursing is transitioning to the Doctor of Nursing Practice (DNP) program and will accept its final entering class in fall 2014.
-Students in the final MS class are expected to complete the program on a full-time basis in December 2016.
+In keeping with evolving national accreditation standards, the Master of Science (MS) program for nurse practitioners in primary care offered by the Department of Nursing has transitioned to the Doctor of Nursing Practice (DNP) program.
+The final MS-NP cohort, admitted fall 2014, is expected to complete the program on a full-time basis in December 2016.

 MS Courses of Study and Curriculum

-The Master of Science program offers several courses of study:
+The Master of Science in Primary Care NP program offers two courses of study:

 Research is important to the nursing department.
 Students will be participate research for themselves as well as in partnership within the department of nursing and others across campus.

 MS Program Admission Requirements